suklaalkmim/suklaalkmim/README.md

 ## Hi, my name is Sukla Alkmim

-🚀 I'm a Psytrance DJ, inspired by movies and music, working as a Business Analyst @ Reply, studying and creating a new mobile app with React Native and building a new startup. #LFG
+🚀 I'm a Psytrance DJ, inspired by movies and music, working as a Technology Specialist @ Reply, studying and creating a new mobile app with React Native and building a new startup. #LFG
 ##
 <div align="center">
   <a href="https://github.com/suklaalkmim">